WITH SIMON NEWMAN

-Fast forward almost half a century and the object of the eccentric Catalan’s fantasy is getting a new lease of life.
-The reconstruction work on Perpignan station is finished and whilst I was there last week I got to wondering just what the great man himself would make of the new look.
+Fast forward almost half a century and the object of the eccentric Catalan’s fantasy got a new lease of life.
+As reconstruction work on Perpignan station came to an end, I got to wondering just what the great man himself would make of the new look.
 Would his fun-tackle still “spring to attention in joyful anticipation on beholding the station’s sensuous edifice?”
 No, I don’t want to think about it either.
-But I do think it cuts the mustard aesthetically, though not perhaps for obvious reasons.
+But I do think the renovation cut the mustard aesthetically, though not perhaps for obvious reasons.

 Ignore the ho-hum, airport-terminal style shopping mall grafted on to the rear and concentrate on the spruced-up façade.
 It’s well proportioned and of a style that carries pleasing echoes of Perpignan’s belle epoque a century earlier.
 The focal point, the imposing station clock, has an elegant half-reveal on the skyline in keeping with railway tradition, though I think the architect missed a neat Dali’esque trick by not making the whole thing melt just a bit.